 GnuTLS already contains support for the

-New features under TLS 1.3Unlike its predecessors which were consisting of incremental updates, TLS 1.3 is a clean-slate re-write of the TLS 1.2 protocol.
+New features under TLS 1.3Unlike its predecessors which were consisting of incremental updates, TLS 1.3 is a clean slate re-write of the TLS 1.2 protocol.
 In brief, on the algorithmic level the changes are quite minimal, with the support for RSA-PSS signatures being the most significant change, and the elimination of all ciphers which had known issues.
-On the protocol level, the changes span many aspects, mainly changes to reduce the message roundtrips during handshake, and several security related fixes and protocol simplifications.
+On the protocol level, the changes span many aspects, mainly changes to reduce the message roundtrips during handshake, several security related fixes and protocol simplifications.
 These changes include the complete elimination of the convoluted re-handshake process, and replace it by the simpler re-key and re-authentication processes.
 They also include the defense against passive eavesdroppers for the certificates sent during handshake, the introduction of a foundation for message length hiding, and the ability to attach OCSP staples to all certificates sent during handshake.

 Testing TLS 1.3In GnuTLS 3.6.5, TLS 1.3 is enabled by default.